LGBTQ rights in Panama

-Lesbian, gay, bisexual, and transgender (LGBT) people in Panama face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, and transgender (LGBTQ) people in Panama face legal challenges not experienced by non-LGBTQ residents.
 Same-sex sexual activity is legal in Panama, but same-sex couples and households headed by same-sex couples are not eligible for the same legal benefits and protections available to opposite-sex married couples.
 In March 2023, the Supreme Court of Panama ruled that there is no right to same-sex marriage, despite a 2018 Inter-American Court of Human Rights advisory opinion that member states should grant same-sex couples access to all existing domestic legal systems of family registration.
 A constitutional amendment prohibiting same-sex marriage was approved by the National Assembly of Panama on October 29, 2019, but was withdrawn before the second vote and referendum required to bring it into force.

 History

 The Guna people of northeastern Panama recognise a third gender.
 Such individuals as known as omeggid (literally like a woman; also spelt omegiid).
 In Guna society, if a young boy begins showing a tendency to act female, the family naturally accepts him and allows him to grow up in this way.
 Very often, omeggids will learn a skill that is typically associated with women, such as crafting molas (textiles).
 The omeggids are rooted in Guna mythology.
 According to Guna mythology, "the original leaders who brought the traditions, rules and guidelines for the Guna people to live by [are] a man named Ibeorgun, his sister Gigadyriai and his little brother Wigudun", who is an omeggid.
 According to certain reports, the Guna people are also accepting of homosexuality.

 Following Spanish colonisation and the subsequent 300 years of Spanish rule, sexuality and LGBT issues became taboo in Panama.
 Sodomy was punished with death.
 The Guna people were able to keep their traditions and customs, despite suppression by the Spanish and the subsequent post-independence Panamanian state.